EESSI/docs/docs/governance/governance.md

 Membership of the Steering Committee can terminate in three ways:

 - A Member can resign
 - A Member may be voted out.
 In this case, the vote needs to be unanimous between the other Members.
-This procedure is intended to provide a mechanism for addressing extraordinary circumstances where a members behavior or actions are deemed severely detrimental to the committee's function or reputation, and/or to the EESSI project.
+This procedure is intended to provide a mechanism for addressing extraordinary circumstances where a member's behavior or actions are deemed severely detrimental to the committee's function or reputation, and/or to the EESSI project.
 - If a Member is inactive for 6 months and does not reply to communication from the rest of the Steering Committee, the Member may be voted out by the other Steering Committee members.
 In this case, [regular voting rules](#voting-by-sc) apply.

 #### 6.2.2 New members